rogchap/v8go/README.md

 V8 version: 8.7.220.31

-In order to make `v8go` usable as a standard Go package, prebuilt static libraries of V8 are included for Linux and OSX ie. you *should not* require to build V8 yourself.
+In order to make `v8go` usable as a standard Go package, prebuilt static libraries of V8 are included for Linux and macOS ie. you *should not* require to build V8 yourself.

 V8 requires 64-bit, therefore will not work on 32-bit systems.